SparksandBangs/SparksandBangs_EBiCS_Firmware/README.md

 This specific build has been tested using an AKM hub motor, LCD3 and a V12L PAS sensor.
 Currently only tested and working with a KT display.
 Controller used is the new generation 12FET.

 Also tested and working with a EN06 display (KM5S protocol).
-The KM5S has fewwer settings that can be changed in config.h This may also work with displays using the No.2 Protocol but hasn't been tested with them.
+The KM5S has fewer settings that can be changed in config.h This may also work with displays using the No.2 Protocol but hasn't been tested with them.

 This is being used with torque simulation and no torque sensor and has been modified significantly from the original master branch.